vinhhoanglong/stock-data-pipeline/README.md

 The pipeline follows this workflow:
 1. Fetch stock market data using `yfinance`.
-2. Process and clean the data within an Apache Airflow DAG.
+2. Process the data within an Apache Airflow DAG.
 3. Store the processed data in AWS S3.

 ![Pipeline Flow](imgs/flow.png)